When it comes to carrying out checks on a vehicle, a mileage history check is one of the most vital.

-MOT testers record the mileage of a car whenever they test it.
-Over the years this creates a useful mileage log.
-You can compare this to the reading of a car’s odometer when you view it.
-It is estimated that almost 2.5 million vehicles in the UK have a discrepancy between the mileage that appears on the odometer, and the mileage data that is held by other organisations such as the DVLA.
+You should compare this reading to the actual reading of a car’s odometer when you view it, to make sure that both tally up.
+If there is anything untoward here, ask the seller why – and be prepared to walk away.
+It is estimated that almost 2.5 million vehicles in the UK have a discrepancy between the mileage that appears on the odometer and mileage data that is held by the DVLA.

-Many dishonest sellers and dealers adjust the mileage (otherwise known as ‘clocking’).
-This is to make a vehicle appear as though it has traveled less miles than it really has.
-This means that they can sell the vehicle for more money than it’s worth.
-With a mileage anomaly check it is possible to identify any clocking activity.
-The check will inform you of the vehicle’s estimated true mileage.
+Our Premium vehicle check will inform you of the vehicle’s estimated, actual mileage – as well as the mileage logs from all MoT tests.
 It is advisable to steer well clear of a car if you think that someone has clocked the mileage.
-There is no reason for anyone to clock the mileage on a car if they have been looking after it well.
+There is no reason for anyone to clock the mileage if they have been looking after it, and are genuine…

 Why is it important to get a Mileage Anomaly Check?

-In some cases, dishonest people may reverse the mileage before you view the car, and then put it back to the correct mileage afterwards.
-They do this to reduce the chances of someone noticing.
-This is why it is so important to make a note of the mileage of any car that you test drive if you are considering purchasing it.
+This is why it is so important to make a note of the mileage of any car that you are considering purchasing when you test drive it.

-It is illegal to knowingly sell a clocked car.
-But it’s not currently illegal to buy the equipment that can reverse the mileage on a vehicle – it’s a bit of a loophole.
-This means that anyone can purchase the equipment capable of reversing the mileage on a car.
+But sadly it’s not illegal to buy the equipment that can reverse the mileage on a vehicle – it’s a legal loophole.
+This means that anyone can purchase the equipment capable of reversing the mileage on a vehicle.
 So it’s important to complete a mileage anomaly check before you consider buying any used car.